Vidhyanandcs/3d-scanner-controller/README.md

 # 3dScannerController
-A web application written to control raspberry pi camera module using iot
+The main controller module to control the cluster of raspberry pi camera modules.

 Go to the root folder controller